borisovg/metalsmith-uglify/README.md

   If you pass a function, it will be called for each matching file with the path of the minified file as it's argument.
 You need to return the path to the source map file to generate.

+- **`options.concat`** (Boolean|String) Default: `false`

+  Whether or not to concatenate all of matching files into one file.
+Must either be `false` or a string name of the path to save the concatenated file to.

+  Note: sourceMaps are buggy and probably won't work.
+The tests that I ran made it seem like the source map was being generated differently than expected.
+It seemed to only generate the source map for the first file that passed through.
+  There are several issues open on the [uglify-js repo](https://github.com/mishoo/UglifyJS2), so I'll keep my eye out on any progress on this front.

 - **`options.output`** (Object) Default: `{}`